i0Ek3/tameR400/README.md

 Just a simple way: add or remove something, like memory, disk etc.

 After I disassemble the R400, I found there are two slots we can use, and one is 1G RAM meomory, another is empty.
 Nothing can be found about M.2 slot or mSATA interface.
+So we could remove DVD and replace with SSD in there.